zalando-incubator/authmosphere/README.md

 ## Introduction

-`{authmosphere}` is a library to support OAuth2 workflows in JavaScript projects.
+`{authmosphere}` is a library to support and test [OAuth 2.0](https://tools.ietf.org/html/rfc6749) workflows in JavaScript projects.

-It's implemented in TypeScript which improves the development experience via implicit documentation with types, first-class IDE support and provides mock tooling for local development.
+It's implemented in TypeScript which improves the development experience via implicit documentation with types and first-class IDE support.
 The library itself is transpiled to JavaScript (ES6) so there is no need for a TypeScript compiler to use authmosphere in JavaScript projects.

 The following OAuth flows are supported: